rdbisme/ovh-dynhost/README.md

 # ovh-dynhost
-This script sets the DynHost service (that must be created before, check https://docs.ovh.com/gb/en/domains/hosting_dynhost/) with your current public IP that is retrieved from ipify.org API (default, can be overriden).
+This script sets the DynHost service (that must be created before, check https://docs.ovh.com/gb/en/domains/hosting_dynhost/) with your current public IP that is retrieved from ipify.org API (default, can be overridden).

 ## Installation
 Install the script using pip (I strongly suggest to use a virtualenv)